Isaac Maliyamungu: Involvement in state repression

 Maliyamungu was known as Idi Amin's "hit man" and "principal hangman".
 The forces under his command used extreme methods in suppressing suspected dissidents.
 Though there is no record of Maliyamungu behaving violently before the coup, after Amin's takeover he became one the new regime's most vicious officials.
 He was reportedly feared by his colleagues on the Defence Council due to his brutality, and by the rest of the army due to his great powers and close connection with President Amin.
 Maliyamungu preferred to execute his victims by dismembering or disemboweling them and driving military trucks or tanks over them.
 His reputation was such that people would panic whenever he came to visit an area.

 Maliyamungu was linked to the deaths of several prominent Ugandans during the rule of Amin.
 In 1972, rebels invaded Uganda.
 Maliyamungu was entrusted with hunting down and killing rebel stragglers and supporters in Masaka.
 In course of these purges, he was reportedly responsible for the execution of Francis Walugembe, the popular former Mayor of Masaka.
 Maliyamungu had previously come into conflict with Walugembe while the latter was mayor as the former tried to exert significant control over Masaka.
 Maliyamungu first cut off Walugembe's genitals, then paraded him through Masaka's streets, and finally "cut [him] into pieces in the [town's] market in full public view".
 He also chaired the show trial of Janani Luwum, Archbishop of the Church of Uganda, and other religious leaders in 1977.
 Luwum as well as his colleagues were murdered shortly after the trial.
 According to Mustafa Adrisi (Vice President of Uganda at the time) and a Human rights commission, Maliyamungu was directly responsible for their deaths.
 Intelligence reports also implicate him in the killing of Kung'u Karumba, a friend of Prime Minister of Kenya Jomo Kenyatta and a prominent Kenyan nationalist.
 Maliyamungu's wife was reportedly indebted to Karumba, and the latter was murdered during a disagreement over the debts in June 1974.

-According to George Ivan Smith, President Amin, Vice President Adrisi, and Maliyamungu decided to order a purge of Langi and Acholi in northern Uganda in 1977.
+According to George Ivan Smith, President Amin, Vice President Adrisi, and Maliyamungu decided to order a purge of the Langi and Acholi ethnic groups in northern Uganda in 1977.
 Thousands belonging to these ethnic groups, primarily men, were subsequently murdered.
 Despite the widespread and brutal suppression of all dissidents, the power of the Amin regime increasingly deteriorated in the late 1970s, as political and economic instability grew in Uganda.
 In response to these developments, Maliyamungu (by then promoted to brigadier) declared in a 1978 speech to 10,000 civilians that he would use tanks and bulldozers to destroy any area that was opposed to the government, proving to everyone that the regime "is hotter than a heated iron bar and not afraid to act".